 There are so many wonderful camping opportunities in Nevada County.
 Whether you like to rough it in a tent or relax in an RV, we have just the place for you.
-The newly-opened Inn Town Campground even has glamping tents, but make sure to get a reservation as these are a popular choice for those who enjoy being outside but want a little luxury, as well.
+The award-winning Inn Town Campground even has glamping tents, but make sure to get a reservation as these are a popular choice for those who enjoy being outside but want a little luxury, as well.

 Rollins Lake hosts four developed campgrounds that have both tent and RV sites, as well.
 Orchard Springs Campground boasts two sandy beaches, a boat launching ramp, boat slips and boat rentals.
 They also have a free movie night in the meadow every Saturday which features a different family-friendly movie each week.
 Peninsula Family Camping can offer you and your family room to spread out.
 Enjoy old-fashioned quiet family camping at its finest.
 With over 300 acres, surrounded by Rollins Lake, Peninsula provides a great escape to the beauty of nature, a way to re-energize and reconnect with family and friends.
 As a bonus, the campground hosts a free ice cream social every Saturday from 1-2 p.m.
 For the fitness enthusiasts, Long Ravine Campground features a Par Course located just off the store parking lot.
 There are seven stops guaranteed to get your blood pumping.
 This campground even has a restaurant for the nights you don’t feel like pulling out the camp stove.
 Also on Rollins Lake is Greenhorn Park Campground which features horseshoes, a game room, (limited, fee) Wi-fi, a marina, boat rentals, launch ramp, fishing, boating, and swimming.